arvid-e/common-string-validator/README.md

 ### Email validation

-Validates using the most commonly used E-mail standard used by the most common E-mail providers.
+Validates using the the RFC 5322 Internet Message Format standard.

 **Format** : local-part@domain.tld

 - **Rules**
-  - Can only contain letters, numbers, undercores, dashes and hyphens in the local name part.
+  - The local name can only contain letters, numbers and ASCII printable characters (.!#$%&'*+-/=?^_`{|}~)
+  - The domain name can only contains letters, numbers and dashes.
-  - Must contain exactly one "@" symbol.
+  - The Email string must contain exactly one "@" symbol.
   - No consecutive special characters.
   - No special character first, last or next to the "@" symbol.
   - Top level domain name must be at least 2 characters long.
   - Local part maximum length is 64 characters.
-  - Domain name maximum length is 64 characters.
+  - Domain name maximum length is 64 characters each.
   - Maximum total length is 254 characters.

-- **Valid E-mail examples**
+- **Valid Email examples**
   - name@provider.com
   - firstname.lastname@provider.com
   - firstname-lastname@provider.company.org